apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/cluster-management/create-and-connect-a-mysql-cluster.md

 * [Install kbcli](./../../installation/install-with-kbcli/install-kbcli.md).
 * [Install KubeBlocks by kbcli](./../../installation/install-with-kbcli/install-kubeblocks-with-kbcli.md).
 * Make sure the ApeCloud MySQL addon is enabled.
+If this addon is not enabled, [enable it](./../../overview/supported-addons.md#use-addons) first.

   ```bash
   kbcli addon list